wp-plugins/form-maker/readme.txt

  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

 	Name: This can be used for typing a name in the form.
 Default field labels can be edited clicking on the field label and typing in a custom label.
 It has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.
 Value If Empty: The text typed here will be displayed in the corresponding field of the  form and disappear when the user of the form enters the information.
 Class Name : You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
-Required: The field of the  form can be set as required for the submission on th form by this checkbox.
+Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this form option to customize the specific properties for the field of the  form.

 	Address: This field can be used for adding an address to form.
 Default field labels can be edited clicking on the field label and typing in a custom label.
 It has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.